NDepend Blog

 The software hierarchy of needs.

 So for the rest of this post, I’ll focus on this one idea: lack of cohesion of methods.
-What is it, how do you measure it, and why should you care?
+What is it, where did it come from, how do you actually measure it (in all its flavors), and why should you care?

 First of All, What is Cohesion?